JBILibrary/Manuals/Volunteer Program Training Handbook.md

 <!-- Page 9 -->
 ## The Recording Software<!-- "dir" -->
-LCM (<span style="text-transform: uppercase;">Low Complexity Mastering</span>) software was designed for the Library of Congress to provide an easy-to-use method for Tlaking-Book production at the LOC's network libraries.
+LCM (<span style="text-transform: uppercase;">Low Complexity Mastering</span>) software was designed for the Library of Congress to provide an easy-to-use method for Talking-Book production at the LOC's network libraries.
 Most of the equipment the volunteer sees on the desk in the studio will be adjusted for each session bt the Staff Supervisor.
 The Staff Supervisor will find the correct files and open the program to che correct place to begin recording.

 One of hte best ways to the well trained is by observing a qualified staff or experienced Director in action.
 At least two one-hour sessions of observation should take place.
 THese can be schedueld at your convenience.